 This additive works slowly and performs better during transplanting plants.

-It contains the basic soil nutrients NPK in a ratio of 2-1-6.
+It contains the essential soil nutrients NPK in a ratio of 2-1-6.
 Moreover, it has other micronutrients like calcium, magnesium, sulfur, and other trace elements.

 Can I use any combination of the ingredients for my homemade fertilizer?